-- > Twice per year (fall and spring) The History Club chooses a week to make school-wide announcements informing students of voter pre-registration. - > Students may participate in a meeting where they are shown registration paperwork / online resources and how to complete them. - > History teachers provide classroom instruction on the need to register in NYS in order to vote. - > History teachers provide classroom instruction on political parties and the need to register for a party. - > Auburn High School Administration will ensure to provide equal opportunities for students with disabilities, including those who receive out of district services.
+- a) Collaborating with county boards of elections to conduct voter registration and pre- registration in the District's high school(s); and - b) Encouraging voter registration and pre-registration at various student events throughout the year.
+As example: - > Twice per year (fall and spring) The History Club chooses a week to make school-wide announcements informing students of voter pre-registration. - > Students may participate in a meeting where they are shown registration paperwork / online resources and how to complete them. - > History teachers provide classroom instruction on the need to register in NYS in order to vote. - > History teachers provide classroom instruction on political parties and the need to register for a party. - > Auburn High School Administration will ensure to provide equal opportunities for students with disabilities, including those who receive out of district services.

+The District will inform students of New York State's requirements for voter registration and pre-registration, as well as provide access to voter registration and pre-registration applications during the school year and provide assistance with filing these applications.
 The completion and submission of voter registration or pre-registration forms will not be a course requirement or graded assignment for District students.

-Election Law § 5-507
+Election Law Section 5-507